-A licensed counselor working with a patient who suffers from anxiety might, for example, provide the patient with different tactics that they can use to ward off a pending panic attack.
-Or they might give an alcoholic patient a set series of steps to follow when they feel a craving coming on.
+A licensed counselor working with a patient who suffers from anxiety might, for example, provide the patient with different therapeutic practices that they can use to ward off a pending panic attack.
+Or they might give a patient with alcoholism a set series of steps to follow when they feel a craving coming on.
 In this regard, there is a certain problem-solving approach inherent in counseling.

-Therapists work to help their patients address similar issues, and often provide the same advice that counselors might.
+Therapists, however, take a slightly different approach to mental health treatment.
+They work to help their patients address similar issues, and often provide the same advice that counselors might.
 However, a key difference is that therapists often seek to go deeper by helping the patient understand the how and why behind a challenge.
 For example:

 As such, counseling is often (though not always) a short-term approach, arming the patient with tools they can put into action immediately to begin living a more healthy life.
 Therapy, on the other hand, is often a longer-term process that can last months or even years as the therapist and client seek out the root of the issues being addressed to make lasting change.